whamtet/simpleui/examples/tabs-hateoas/index.md

 ## Tabs (Using HATEOAS)

-This example shows how easy it is to implement tabs using ctmx.
+This example shows how easy it is to implement tabs using SimpleUI.
 Following the principle of [Hypertext As The Engine Of Application State](https://en.wikipedia.org/wiki/HATEOAS), the selected tab is a part of the application state.
 Therefore, to display and select tabs in your application, simply include the tab markup in the returned HTML.